Limpinwood Nature Reserve

 The reserve is part of the Shield Volcano group of the UNESCO World Heritage–listed Gondwana Rainforests of Australia inscribed in 1986 and added to the Australian National Heritage List in 2007.
 It is also part of the Scenic Rim Important Bird Area, identified as such by BirdLife International because of its importance in the conservation of several species of threatened birds.

+The traditional owners of this reserve are the Ngandowal and Minyungbal speaking people of the Bundjalung Nation.

 Description

-Its vegetation is primarily sub-tropical rain forest with some wet sclerophyll forest.
+The vegetation of the reserve is primarily sub-tropical rain forest with some wet sclerophyll forest.

 Two watercourses named Hidden and Finches Creeks flow to the east out of the reserve.
 It was dedicated as a Flora Reserve in 1963.
 Flora Reserve is the highest protected status for forest areas in the Australian National Parks system.
 Prior to 1963 the area was classified as a Forest Reserve.
 The fringes of the reserve were logged for red cedar, hoop pine and white beech.
 Bullock teams were used to drag out the logs.
 The reserve is composed of virgin old growth sub-tropical rain forest and hardwood species - flooded gum, tallowwood, ironbark and white mahogany.

 The reserve has no formed walking tracks.
 It has no public access except through Lamington National Park in Queensland.
 On the New South Wales side of the border it is bounded by private landholdings.
 It includes an area of escarpment rising to over 1000 m above sea level that forms part of the state border.
 It is intended to be a place where the flora and fauna are free from interference from humans, domestic animals and feral pests.